Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Clinical picture

-• Headache - may be the very first and main symptom.
+• Headache may be the very first and main symptom.
 There are several types of headaches:

-The main sign of hypertension, which a doctor can detect during an examination, is an increase above 140/90 mm Hg.
+The main sign of hypertension, which a doctor can identify during an examination, is an increase above 140/90 mmHg.
 Art.
-Signs of hypertension on examination can be very different: from edema to lower limbs to cyanosis of the skin.
-They all characterize ischemia and hypoxia. internal organs.
+Signs of arterial hypertension during examination can be very different: from swelling to lower limbs to cyanosis of the skin.
+All of them characterize ischemia and hypoxia internal organs.

 Hypertensive crisis

-Many people wonder how to treat hypertension, and whether it is possible to treat hypertension at home.
+Many people wonder how to treat arterial hypertension, and whether it is possible to treat hypertension at home.
 This will be discussed below.

 • smoking and drinking alcohol;